Time Abundance Mindset: How to Practice It as an Entrepreneur

 Leave blank spaces in your calendar

 Not filling up your calendar may seem counterintuitive.
-But doing so allows your schedule to breathe.
+But here’s the thing: doing so allows your schedule to breathe.

 With sufficient breaks and white space, you can clearly and easily discern appointments, meetings, and other calendar entries.